Alright, to get the important stuff out of the way:

 In short, these are incidents where the local emergency responders are overwhelmed by the number of casualties.
 This can be a massive pile-up on an interstate, or a suicide bombing.
 Conveniently, these tools, and the skills to use them, may also come in handy if you are in a remote part of the world where an ambulance is minutes, if not hours away.

 As always, and to build on what I said before, the tools are useless without the training to use them, so get the training.
 I cannot stress this enough.
-One outstanding source of this training is Dark Angel Medical, but there are others.
+One outstanding source of this training is Dark Angel Medical, but the DHS themselves have some information on the topic, and the BleedingControl.org initiative offers classes all over the country.

 So here is how I was thinking: